gbo-dev/Flashdeck/README.md

 ## 🚧 TODO List

 Here are some tasks that need to be completed:
+- [ ] Allow code formatting in cards
 - [ ] Implement settings logic
   - [ ] Colorscheme: customizable colors
   - [ ] Timer